TITLERIVALS

 33+MinimalMinimal growth, decline is likely

+Top ratings are earned.
 Reaching rating 16 takes consistent good seasons.
 Climbing to 17 or 18 is rare and usually takes years of standout play.

+Legends are generational.
 Rating 19 and 20 are reserved for legendary, generational players.
 Most squads will never produce one.

-This means scouting talent young and giving them minutes early matters more than ever, since most of a player's climb happens before the ceiling tightens.
+Finding talent young and giving them minutes early matters more than ever, since most of a player's climb happens before the ceiling tightens.

 Retirement

-Veterans eventually hang up their boots.
+Veterans hang up their boots.
 Each player report (every 18 competitive games) carries a retirement check that grows more likely as the player ages, with a hard ceiling: no one plays past 40.

 Two-stage send-off.
 When the check fires, you get a Retirement Announced notification.
 The player keeps playing, but you have one full report cycle (about 18 games) to scout a replacement.
 Their next report becomes the Final Report and they retire after it.